Semester 1 Credit Value: | 20 |

 ---|---|---|---|---|

-Written exercise | 1 | A | 45 | Phonetics/phonology assessment, 1500 words. |
+Written exercise | 1 | A | 90 | Phonetics/phonology/morphology assessment, 3000 words. |

-Prob solv exercises | 1 | M | 10 | weekly "pop" quizzes on concepts, definitions, short problem sets on syntax and phonology. |
+Prob solv exercises | 1 | M | 10 | weekly "pop" quizzes on concepts, definitions, short problem sets. |

-Students will complete a set of exercises for both the syntax and phonetics/phonology components of the course.
+Students will complete a set of exercises for the phonetics, phonology and morphology components of the course.
 They will receive formative feedback to help prepare them for their final written assessment on tasks of a similar nature.
 Through the formative assessment students will have a chance to complete a mock assessment and mark it themselves in order to gain a better understanding of the marking criteria.
 The goal of the problem-solving exercises is to give the students an opportunity to practise what they have learned, to ensure they grasp the new concepts, and to check their ability to apply newly acquired knowledge to new examples.

 N/A

-Disclaimer: The information contained within the Module Catalogue relates to the 2023/24 academic year.
-In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.
 Modules may be amended on an annual basis to take account of changing staff expertise, developments in the discipline, the requirements of external bodies and partners, and student feedback.
-Module information for the 2024/25 entry will be published here in early-April 2024.
+Module information for the 2025/26 entry will be published here in early-April 2025.
 Queries about information in the Module Catalogue should in the first instance be addressed to your School Office.